| |

 "Great..."
 I

-girls & 3 guys emerge from the vehicle.
-They are laughing, giggling & so easy 2
+six girls & three guys emerge from the vehicle.
+They are laughing, giggling & so easy

-talk 2.
-I quickly offer them $10 bucks 4 any food that they might have.
+to talk to.
+I quickly offer them $10 bucks for any food that they might have.
 I know that sounds

-funny, but that is what was needed 4 The Hype 2 kick in.
+funny, but that is what was needed for The Hype to kick in.
 The next morning, we're

 still at Glacier Point.
 It's a little before sunrise & our pockets are full of